AdmitadSDK/android_sdk/README.md

         });
   ```

   * Admitad uid is required for sending logs.
 You may pass deeplink by method AdmitadTracker#handleDeeplink.
-The deeplink must have parameter called "uid" (e.g. `schema://host?admitad_uid=YOUR_UID`)
+The deeplink must have parameter called `admitad_uid` (e.g. `schema://host?admitad_uid=YOUR_UID`).
+If SDK has no UID then no logs will be sent.

   ```java
    AdmitadTracker.getInstance().handleDeeplink(Uri.parse("schema://host?admitad_uid=YOUR_UID"));
   ```

-  e.g.
+  Example of handling deeplink:

   ```java
   @Override